MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 3- Copy OneLake path to the table

-Make sure you select the recently created table.
+Make sure you select the demo_stocks_change table.
 In the **Table details** tile, select **Copy path** to copy the OneLake path to your clipboard.
 Save this copied text in a text editor somewhere to use in a later step.

 :::image type="content" source="media/multivariate-anomaly-detection/copy-path.png" alt-text="Screenshot of copying the OneLake path.":::

 ## Part 4- Enable KQL Python plugin

 In this step, you enable the python plugin in your Eventhouse.
-This step is required to run the Python code in the KQL query.
-It's important to choose the correct package that contains the necessary libraries for the time-series-anomaly-detector package.
+This step is required to run the predict anomalies (make it a link to step #10) Python code in the KQL queryset.
+It's important to choose the correct package that contains the time-series-anomaly-detector package.

-1. In the Eventhouse ribbon, select **Manage** > **Plugins**.
+1. In the Eventhouse screen, first click on your database, then select **Manage** > **Plugins** from the ribbon..
 1. In the Plugins pane, toggle the **Python language extension to** to **On**.
 1. Select **Python 3.11.7 DL (preview)**.
 1. Select **Done**.